mellyeliu/boygame/README.md

 ## Frontend Setup

-Navigate to the `backend` folder and run the following commands:
+Navigate to the `frontend` folder and run the following commands:

 ```bash
 cd frontend